roudikk/guia/README.md

     override val bottomSheetOptions: BottomSheetOptions
         get() = BottomSheetOptions(
-            dismissOnHidden = true // When set to false, swiping down the bottom sheet will not dismiss it.
+            modifier = Modifier, // Controls the BottomSheet's outside Composable. confirmStateChange = { true } // When set to { false }, bottom sheet state changes will be ignored and animate back to the last locked state.
         )

     @Composable